 Turmeric has been used in ancient Indian and Middle Eastern cuisine for centuries but science has now confirmed it has yet another benefit, as if we needed more reasons to love turmeric.

-A recent study has shown that turmeric is MORE effective for treating depression than Prozac on it’s own.
+A recent study has shown that turmeric for depression is MORE effective than Prozac on it’s own.

 Let me explain.
 Curcumin, the active ingredient curcuma longa in turmeric, has shown antidepressant-like activities in a trial of patients with major depressive disorder.
 In the study, 60 patients diagnosed with MDD were randomized and given either turmeric, fluoxetine (Prozac) or both for six weeks.
 The response by those given turmeric on top of the fluoxetine was significant (77.8% vs 64.7% with Prozac and 62.5% with just Turmeric).
 So while Prozac is still effective in treating depression, turmeric doesn’t fall far behind and patients who took both had outstandingly better results.